yaybu/fakechroot/README.rst

 What are the limitations?
 =========================

+Your code only thinks it has root.
+So you can't bind port 80 or anything like that.

 Right now we only actively support Ubuntu.
 In particular, we are only actively testing with Lucid and Precise.
 Whilst other Unixes may be supported in future support for OS X is unfortunately unlikely (there is nothing like debootstrap)